qd-qd/template-foundry/README.md

 ## Writing Tests

+import { Test } from "forge-std/Test.sol";

-To write a new test contract, you start by importing [PRBTest](https://github.com/PaulRBerg/prb-test) and inherit from it in your test contract.
-PRBTest comes with a pre-instantiated [cheatcodes](https://book.getfoundry.sh/cheatcodes/) environment accessible via the `vm` property.
+To write a new test contract, you start by importing `Test` and inherit from it in your test contract.
+The test library comes with a pre-instantiated [cheatcodes](https://book.getfoundry.sh/cheatcodes/) environment accessible via the `vm` property.
 If you would like to view the logs in the terminal output you can run the dedicated verbose command and use [console.log](https://book.getfoundry.sh/faq?highlight=console.log#how-do-i-use-consolelog).